HugCls/HugCls/README.md

-2025-02-15: "To injure an opponent is to injure yourself.
-To control aggression without inflicting injury is the Art of Peace." - Morihei Ueshiba
+2025-02-16: "Enthusiasm is a vital element toward the individual success of every man or woman." - Conrad Hilton